-Daily assignments and weekly warm-ups will be in the 8th grade section of the hanging chart located on the wall near the window and/or on Canvas.
-It is the student’s responsibility to check the folder and Canvas for missing assignments upon their return to school.
-Additionally, it will be marked missing (m) in Parent/Student Portal.
+Daily assignments and weekly warm-ups will be in the assignments section on Canvas.
+It is the student’s responsibility to check the files and complete the work.
+Additionally, it will be marked missing (M) in the Parent/Student Portal until it is completed in the allotted time frame.
 Please check your child's gradebook weekly.